Arrow (computer science)

-In computer science, arrows or bolts are a type class used in programming to describe computations in a pure and declarative fashion.
-First proposed by computer scientist John Hughes as a generalization of monads, arrows provide a referentially transparent way of expressing relationships between logical steps in a computation.
+In computer science, arrows or bolts are a type class used in computer programming to describe computations in a pure and declarative fashion.
+First proposed by computer scientist John Hughes as a generalization of monads, arrows provide a referentially transparent way to express relationships between logical steps in a computation.
 Unlike monads, arrows don't limit steps to having one and only one input.
-As a result, they have found use in functional reactive programming, point-free programming, and parsers among other applications.
+As a result, they have found use in functional reactive programming, tacit programming (point-free style), parsers, and in other uses.

 Motivation and history

 While arrows were in use before being recognized as a distinct class, it wasn't until 2000 that John Hughes first published research focusing on them.
 Until then, monads had proven sufficient for most problems requiring the combination of program logic in pure code.
 However, some useful libraries, such as the Fudgets library for graphical user interfaces and certain efficient parsers, defied rewriting in a monadic form.

-The formal concept of arrows was developed to explain these exceptions to monadic code, and in the process, monads themselves turned out to be a subset of arrows.
+The formal concept of arrows was developed to explain these exceptions to monadic code, and in the process, monads were found to be a subset of arrows.
 Since then, arrows have been an active area of research.
 Their underlying laws and operations have been refined several times, with recent formulations such as arrow calculus requiring only five laws.

 Relation to category theory

 In category theory, the Kleisli categories of all monads form a proper subset of Hughes arrows.
-While Freyd categories were believed to be equivalent to arrows for a time, it has since been proven that arrows are even more general.
-In fact, arrows are not merely equivalent, but directly equal to enriched Freyd categories.
+While Freyd categories were believed to be equivalent to arrows for a time, it has since been proven that arrows are even more general: arrows are not merely equivalent, but directly equal to enriched Freyd categories.